tgkasarcik/SuperMarioBros1.5/README.md

 - No main menu screen currently exists
 - Fire flowers move and they should not
 - There is no working lives system.
 Once a player dies, they must either restart or quit the game
+- Debug controls are available all the time, but should only be available when F3 debug screen is open